RubypyCoding/continuos-integration--Python/README.md

 #### Step 5

-Inside your heroku dashboard, go to "Deploy", search for "Deployment method" and then select the GitHub option.
+Inside your heroku dashboard, go to `Deploy` section, search for `Deployment method` and then select the GitHub option.

 #### Step 6

-At Deploy tab on the “Automatic deploys” section don't forget to check the "Wait for CI to pass before deploy" option and enable the Automatic Deploys.
+At Deploy tab on the `Automatic deploys` section don't forget to check the `Wait for CI to pass before deploy` option and enable the `Automatic Deploys`.

 #### Step 7

-Inside your heroku dashboard, go to "Setting" section and enable heroku builpacks, select python option.
+Inside your heroku dashboard, go to `Setting` section and enable `heroku buildpacks`, select python option.

 #### Step 8

-You can verify in your github repository on the Webhooks Settings.
+You can verify in your github repository on the `Webhooks Settings`.
 You have linked your app heroku account through webhooks.
 A webhook in web development is a method of augmenting or altering the behaviour of a web page, or web application, with custom callbacks.

 ## CI Configuration in Python